CUDEN-CLAS/logstash/README.md

 ### File naming - Files are aggregated in alpha order.
 * 1* files are for input.
+* 2* files are for preprocessing
+* 3* files are for filtering Drupal log types (only type per config file).
-* 2* files are for filtering different log types (only type per config file).
+* 4*-5* files are for filtering other log types (only type per config file).
-* 3* files are for cleaning up the fields or events that we do not need.
+* 7* files are for cleaning up the fields
+* 8* files are for dropping events that we do not need.
-* 4* files are for outputs.
+* 9* files are for outputs.

 ## Commands
 To clear Elasticseearch (from the logstash server command line):